aws-samples/non-profit-blockchain/ngo-rest-api/README.md

 ]
 ```
 ## Step 6 - Load the workshop test data
+In your Cloud9 terminal.

+You can do this step from anywhere as it accesses the ELB DNS endpoint.
+Executing this from the SSH
+session is challenging as the SSH session will be outputting a range of INFO logs, which makes it
+challenging to edit files.
+So we'll do this from Cloud9.

 Loading the test data uses cURL commands similar to those you used above to test the API.
 You can
 use the same endpoint (i.e. localhost), since you will load the test data from the Fabric client node,